microsoft/rnx-kit/text/0002-react-native-standard-api.md

   [`Object.assign`][], [`Object.is`][]).
 We have not found any that address the scope defined here.
 - [React Native Test App](https://github.com/microsoft/react-native-test-app)
-  will be used as the sandbox tool to build the modules against, to reduce friction and have "out of the box" the ability to test across all the target platforms.
+  will be used as the sandbox tool to build the modules against to reduce friction and have "out of the box" the ability to test across all the target platforms.
 - This goal of web-like code working via React Native on multiple platforms is